ben-ng/phonegap-air/README.md

 `ManifestPath` should be relative to the three endpoint URLs.
 For example, if `ProductionURL` was `http://google.com` and `ManifestPath` was `m.json`, the app would expect to find the manifest at `http://google.com/m.json`.

+The `AbsolutePathsToReplace` option is a comma delimited list of prefixes.
+Static paths like `/assets/logo.png` do not work in PhoneGap apps because they are relative to the root of the device's filesystem, not the `www` folder.
+The `AbsolutePathsToReplace` option allows you to turn these into relative paths.
+For example, if `AbsolutePathsToReplace = @"assets,static"`, a path like `/assets/logo.png` will be turned into `assets/logo.png` because it matched the `assets` prefix.

 ### Launch Images & App Icons

 Consult the [iOS Documentation](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/IconMatrix.html#//apple_ref/doc/uid/TP40006556-CH27-SW2) for the full list of icon and launch image sizes.